Chris-Whiteley/webDAO/README.md

     - Access to the database using JPA entities facilitating Object Relational mapping
     - Ability to use JPA persistence and the JPQL object-oriented query language to implement DAO class methods

-webDAO has been developed using tha Netbeans IDE and this repository contains 3 Netbeans projects: